FormidableLabs/formidable-playbook/docs/frontend/webpack-plugins.md

 new webpack.optimize.DedupePlugin()
 ```

-**Note**: This "deduplication" is separate from the deduplication that `npm`
+**Note - npm Deduplication**: This "deduplication" is separate from the
-performs while flattening the dependency tree in `node_modules`.
-It is just
+deduplication that `npm` performs while flattening the dependency tree in
-a scan by webpack to coalesce identical code chunks to a single reference.
+`node_modules`.
+It is just a scan by webpack to coalesce identical code chunks
+to a single reference.

 <!-- **TODO: inspectpack duplicates reference + note - https://github.com/FormidableLabs/formidable-playbook/issues/2* -->

+**Webpack 2+ Note**: This plugin has been removed as of `webpack@2` with a note
+that it "isn't needed anymore" because of npm deduplication.
+Unfortunately, npm
+deduplication can often fail where the plugin would yield a smaller bundle.
+Hopefully, this plugin will be resurrected by core or the community as a new OSS
+project.

 ##### [`OccurrenceOrderPlugin`](https://webpack.github.io/docs/list-of-plugins.html#occurrenceorderplugin)

-* Recommended?: **Maybe**
+* Recommended?: **Maybe for `webpack@1`**

 Reorder module / chunk ids by order of most-to-least occurring.
 This reduces
 raw code size since smaller integer indexes are `require`-ed more.
 Also makes